GeneralBlockchain/covid-19-chest-xray-lung-bounding-boxes-dataset/README.md

 In this pandemic situation, our aim is to help researchers to find out a solution.
 In order to do that we are aiming to provide them with proper datasets that makes the process easier.
 A [repository](https://github.com/ieee8023/covid-chestxray-dataset) to build a public open dataset of chest X-ray and CT images of patients which are positive or suspected of COVID-19 or other viral and bacterial pneumonias (MERS, SARS, and ARDS.) was created by [Joseph Paul Cohen](https://github.com/ieee8023).
 Data have been collected from public sources as well as through indirect collection from hospitals and physicians.

 We are providing lung bounding boxes of those publicly available datasets.
-Each image was manually annotated by our radiologist.
-We are releasing lung bounding boxes dataset.

 ## Who are we